steveculshaw/brindlewoodbay/README.md

 **Clue:** Financial reports hidden from prying eyes ... for each entry in the index, there is a link for object value, which lead to a hidden file ... downloaded to Winnie's USB bobble drive<br>

 **Void:** Sketch of sailor being consumed by a human-eyed whale

-edgar spirit ... as cult taking scrimshaw
-[prof schwartz member of cult
-george & corn conversation ...
-edgar broken case ... to take scrimshaw a peephole ... schwartz used to spy edgar droplets only because of harpoon scrimshaw in wound ... as defensive implement

 ---